rainsoundsforsleeping

 Preset URLs.
 The player encodes mix state in the URL query string (?layers=rain:70,thunder:30,window:50,leaves:20,wind:10).
 Sharing a mix is a copy-paste of a URL.
 There is no account, no cloud, no server-side state.
 The same URL on a different browser produces the same audio.
 See the preset-URL guide for the syntax and curated mixes.

 Infant guidance.
-The AAP's 2014 Pediatrics paper (Hugh et al, "Infant Sleep Machines and Hazardous Sound Pressure Levels") is the canonical infant-noise reference.
-Its three operational rules are reproduced verbatim on the babies guide: 50 dB maximum at the crib, 7 feet minimum from the crib, sleep-timer not all night.
+The Hugh et al 2014 Pediatrics paper ("Infant Sleep Machines and Hazardous Sound Pressure Levels") is the canonical infant sleep-machine reference.
+Its practical advice, reflected on the babies guide, is to keep the volume low (the study benchmarks against the 50 dB nursery limit), maximise distance from the crib (it measured to about 6.5 feet), and limit duration rather than run sound all night.
 The page also explains how to measure dB at the crib using free phone apps (NIOSH SLM on iOS, Decibel X on Android), because the player's volume slider is uncalibrated to absolute dB.

 Preference-driven claims.
 Some content is necessarily preference-driven (which rain surface "sounds best," when to add thunder, whether tin roof "works better" than leaves).
 These pages frame the recommendation as a starting point rather than a clinical conclusion, and they always offer multiple presets for the listener to test against their own preference.